 *All students MUST submit a Letter of Intent to their high school every year that they plan to take college classes, regardless if those college classes are taken on a college campus, online, or at the high school.
 Typically, this deadline is April 1 each year.
-For the 2021-2022 school year, this deadline has been extended to May 1, 2021.
-Students who attend a non-public high school or are home-schooled must submit their Letter of Intent to the Ohio Department of Higher Education (ODHE) by May 1.

 NOTE: If you're interested in taking CCP classes at your high school, WSCC will coordinate the entire enrollment process with your school counselor.
 However, you must make sure you turn in your Letter of Intent by the deadline!